Andy Potts: 2003-2006

 Potts began competing as a professional triathlete in 2003 and was named USA Triathlon Rookie of the Year.
 He was also the only athlete to break into the Top 100 World Rankings as a rookie.
 Potts competed at the second Olympic triathlon at the 2004 Summer Olympics after only participating in the sport of triathlon for 22 months.
 He placed twenty-second with a total time of 1:55:36.47.
 In 2005 and 2006, Potts competed in a variety ITU Triathlon World Cup races, accumulating a number of top three podium finishes and finished out the 2006 year ranked third in the world.
 Potts was recognized as USAT Triathlete of The Year in 2006.

 2007-2009

 In 2007, Potts won the triathlon event at the 2007 Pan American Games.
 Later that year, Potts would win the 2007 Ironman 70.3 World Championship in Clearwater, Florida, with a time of 3:42:33.
+In 2009, he also added a title at the Wildflower Triathlon, winning in 3:59:41.
 On June 27, 2010, Potts captured his first career Ironman Triathlon win in Coeur d'Alene, Idaho, with a winning time of 8:24:40.
 His best finish at the Ironman World Championship is a 7th-place finish at the 2009 Championships.
 He was recognized again as USAT Triathlete of The Year in 2007 and 2008.